soundasleep/jevon.org/wiki/genderqueer/what-is.md

 *One of my favourite concepts* is the following: If somebody identifies as a woman, than they are one.
 There are no absolute tests or checklists for womanhood, and you don't need to pass a course or achieve a certificate to become one.
 (The idea of being accepted _as_ a woman is a much more difficult story.)

-==Sources of Gender==
+## Sources of Gender
-[[Genderqueer/Resources|Julia Serano]] argues very successfully that while gender should be considered independently from biological sex, gender probably does have roots in biological sex.
+[Julia Serano](genderqueer/resources.md) argues very successfully that while gender should be considered independently from biological sex, gender probably does have roots in biological sex.
 For example, it's reasonable to consider that the "female" gender is often associated with nurturing and the "male" gender associated with protection, because these traits consistently occur across most cultures and even many species.

 However, it is _unreasonable_ to therefore conclude that gender _must_ only be based on biological sex.
 Male gendered people are just as capable of nurturing and female gendered people capable of protection, and in some cases may strongly identify or prefer those roles.

 The source of one's identity is a much more interesting question that will never have a complete answer.
 Spirituality, religion, culture, experiences, and pretty much everything else may all impact one's self-identity and aspects of that identity, and this includes gender.

-==Genderqueer==
+## Genderqueer
 Now that we understand sex, sexuality and gender a little bit better, we can start to understand the label _genderqueer_.

 The term genderqueer is generally used as an umbrella term by people who identify in any gender-nonconforming way.
 This can include (*in a non-exclusive sense*):